gabrielbdornas/braicode/pages/002-02-variables.md

 print(price)
 ```

-So this is how we define variables, we start with **an identifier which is the name of our variable**, then, an equal sign, and finally a value.
+So far we saw that to define variables we start with **an identifier which is the name of our variable**, then, an equal sign, and finally a value.
 More accurately, when this number 10 is about to be stored in the memory, first it will get converted to this binary form presentation.
 The number 10 is in the [decimal system](https://en.wikipedia.org/wiki/Decimal) which has all the digits from 0 to 9.
 Computers don't understand these digits, they only understand [bynary sistem](https://en.wikipedia.org/wiki/Binary_number), which is a bunch of 0's and 1's.
 So, to store the number 10 in the computer’s memory first will get [converted to its binary](https://www.khanacademy.org/math/algebra-home/alg-intro-to-algebra/algebra-alternate-number-bases/v/decimal-to-binary).

-Taking this program to the next level.
 Updating the value of this price variable to a new value, like 20, we should see 20 printed, because the Python interpreter executes our code line by line from the top.

 ```python script
 price = 10